Available with Spatial Analyst license.

 If the Mask has been set in the geoprocessing environments, and the pixels to be masked will cover a source location, the Euclidean calculations will occur on the remaining source locations.
 The source pixels that are masked will not be considered in the computations; these pixels will be assigned a value of NoData.
 Any pixel location that is assigned NoData on the input surface will receive NoData on all the output rasters.
 See Analysis environments and Spatial Analyst for additional details on the geoprocessing environments that apply to this function.

 The input raster that identifies the pixels or locations to which the Euclidean distance for every output pixel location is calculated.
-The input type can be an integer or a floating-point value.
+The input type can be an integer or a floating point value.

 The threshold that the accumulative distance values cannot exceed.
 If an accumulative Euclidean distance exceeds this value, the output value for the pixel location will be NoData.
-The default distance is to the edge of the output raster.
+The default distance is to the extent of the output raster.

 The pixel size at which the output raster will be created.
 If the cell size was explicitly set in Environments, that will be the default cell size.
 If Environments was not set, the output cell size will be the same as the Source Raster.